Convex Hulls of Reachable Sets: Approximate characterization for rectangular uncertainty sets and

 In the next three sections, we relax Assumptions \ref{assumption:g}-\ref{assumption:X0}.
 First, we relax Assumptions \ref{assumption:W} and \href{assumption:X0}{(A4b)}, which state that $\partial\W$ and $\partial\X_0$ are ovaloids.
 These assumptions prevent using rectangular uncertainties, as defined below.

 We propose an approximation scheme for problems with hyper-rectangular sets $(\W,\X_0)$ satisfying Assumptions \ref{assumption:W_box} and \ref{assumption:X0_box}.
-Given a relaxation parameter $\lambda>1$, we use smooth inner- and outer-approximations $(\W^\lambda,\X_0^\lambda)$ of $(\W,\X_0)$.
-The approximation scheme is shown in Figure \ref{fig:rectangle_smooth_approx} and has three key properties. \begin{itemize} \item The approximations $(\W^\lambda,\X^\lambda_0)$ satisfy Assumptions \ref{assumption:W} and \ref{assumption:X0}, so the convex hulls of the reachable sets $\X_t^\lambda$ (of the dynamical systems with $w_t\in\W^\lambda$ and $x(0)\in\X_0^\lambda$) are characterized by Theorem \ref{thm:hull_F}. \item The sets $(\W^\lambda,\X_0^\lambda)$ either inner- or outer-approximate $(\W,\X_0)$, so their reachable sets $\X_t^\lambda$ either inner- and outer-approximate the true reachable sets $\X_t$ corresponding to $(\W,\X_0)$. \item By choosing $\lambda$ large-enough, the sets $(\W^\lambda,\X_0^\lambda)$ can be made arbitrarily close to $(\W,\X_0)$, so the approximate reachable sets $\X_t^\lambda$ can be made arbitrarily close to the true reachable sets $\X_t$. \end{itemize} Combining these properties, we obtain arbitrarily-close inner- and outer-approximations of the convex hulls of the reachable sets $\X_t$ of dynamical systems with $(\W,\X_0)$ satisfying Assumptions \ref{assumption:W_box} and \ref{assumption:X0_box}.
+Given a relaxation parameter $\lambda>1$, we use smooth inner- and outer-approximations of $(\W,\X_0)$, defined in \eqref{eq:Wlambda_X0lambda_approximations} as $\lambda$-norm ellipsoids.
+The approximation scheme is shown in Figure \ref{fig:rectangle_smooth_approx} and has three key properties. \begin{itemize} \item The approximations of $(\W,\X_0)$ satisfy Assumptions \ref{assumption:W} and \ref{assumption:X0}, so the convex hulls of their associated reachable sets are characterized by Theorem \ref{thm:hull_F}. \item The approximations either inner- or outer-bound $(\W,\X_0)$, so their reachable sets either inner- and outer-approximate the true reachable sets $\X_t$. \item By choosing $\lambda$ large-enough, the approximations can be made arbitrarily close to $(\W,\X_0)$, so the resulting approximate reachable sets can be made arbitrarily close to the true reachable sets $\X_t$. \end{itemize} Combining these properties, we obtain arbitrarily-close inner- and outer-approximations of the convex hulls of the reachable sets $\X_t$ of dynamical systems with $(\W,\X_0)$ satisfying Assumptions \ref{assumption:W_box} and \ref{assumption:X0_box}.
 This characterization is given in Theorem \ref{thm:hull_F:rect_lambda} and is proved in Section \ref{sec:rectangular_proof}.
 Below, we state this result and necessary definitions.

 Given a relaxation parameter $\lambda>1$, we define the maps $\left(\,\uwidehat{n^{\partial\W}_\lambda}\,\right)^{-1}, \left(\,\uwidehat{n^{\partial\X_0}_\lambda}\,\right)^{-1}: \cS^{n-1}\to\R^n$ by

 for any $d\in\cS^{n-1}$, the under-approximation ODE